AshutoshJain31/Portfolio/README.md

 ![Alt img](personal portfolio.jpg)
 ## Deployment

-To deploy this project run

-Download the code from my repository and excecue the npm start command
+To deploy this project Download the code from my repository and excecue the npm start command

 ## Features